weizlini/react-fastify-mongoose-generate/README.md

 * generate json schemas on the server
 * generate routes for the api on the server
 * generate front-end code to consume the api
-* generate front-end mobx code
+* generate front-end mobx view models and state classes

 ## Running the development servers
 open a terminal in the root directory and type in